 If you’ve used the Mirena intrauterine device (IUD), you may have been exposed to serious and permanent physical harm because of complications associated with its use.

 The deaths of 42 women have been linked to the Mirena IUD contraceptive.
 The FDA has received 45,000 reports of problems related to Mirena, and a growing number of victims have filed suit against the device’s manufacturer, Bayer, which has led to the consolidation of cases into a single multidistrict litigation.

 Roughly two out of every 1,000 women that were fitted with Mirena and other IUDs reported cases of uterine perforation and further complications.

-Mirena is a small plastic t-shaped intrauterine contraceptive device which slowly releases hormones into your body, through the uterus, to give you continuous birth control for as long as you require for up to five or ten years.
-Mirena was approved, as a birth control IUD, by the FDA in 2000, then again in 2009 to treat heavy menstrual bleeding in women that prefer an IUD, over the common pill form of birth control.
+Mirena is a small, plastic t-shaped intrauterine contraceptive device which slowly releases hormones into the body, through the uterus, to provide continuous birth control for up to five or ten years.
+Mirena was approved, as a birth control IUD, by the FDA in 2000 then again in 2009 to treat heavy menstrual bleeding.

 Some of the common complications associated with the Mirena IUD include the following:

 These complications may require a doctor to surgically remove the device.
 In severe cases a hysterectomy may be needed.